testingisdocumenting/znai/td-documentation-cli/documentation/flow/structure.md

 # Meta

 Each documentation must have `meta.json` file in its root.
-Json contains documentation display name and type.
+Json contains documentation display name, type and optional `View On` information.

 :include-file: meta.json